New

 Thank you to everyone who plays the National Lottery

-Thanks to them, the National Lottery is supporting the first low-stimulus day at Technopolis.
+Thanks to them, the National Lottery is supporting the low-stimulus days at Technopolis.